Feast at Swan Goose Gate

-The Feast at Swan Goose Gate, also known as the Banquet at Hongmen, Hongmen Banquet, Hongmen Feast and other similar renditions, was a historical event that took place in 206 BCE at Swan Goose Gate (鴻門 (Hóng Mén)) at Xinfeng, outside Xianyang, the former capital of the Qin dynasty.
-Its location in present-day China is roughly at Hongmenbao Village, Xinfeng Town, Lintong District, Xi'an, Shaanxi.
-The main parties involved in the banquet were Liu Bang and Xiang Yu, two prominent leaders of insurgent forces who rebelled against the Qin dynasty from 209 to 206 BCE.
+The Feast at Swan Goose Gate, also known as the Banquet at Hongmen, Hongmen Banquet or Hongmen Feast, was a Chinese historical event that took place in 206 BCE at Swan Goose Gate (鴻門 (Hóng Mén)) at Xinfeng, outside Xianyang, the former capital of the collapsed Qin dynasty.
+Its modern location is roughly at Hongmenbao Village, Xinfeng Town, Lintong District, Xi'an, Shaanxi province.
+The main parties involved were Xiang Yu and Liu Bang, two prominent Chu insurgency leaders who rebelled against the Qin dynasty from 209 to 206 BCE, with the former attempting unsuccessfully to assassinate the latter after inviting him to a banquet.

-The Feast is often memorialised in Chinese history, fiction and popular culture.
-It was one of the highlights of the power struggle between Liu Bang and Xiang Yu leading to the outbreak of the Chu–Han Contention, a violent civil war for supremacy over China which concluded with Xiang Yu's defeat and death at the Battle of Gaixia, followed by Liu Bang's establishment of the Han dynasty with himself as its founding emperor.
+The Feast is often memorialised in Chinese history, literature, performance arts and popular culture, as it was a highlight of the personal grudges and power struggle between the aristocratic Xiang Yu and the grassroot Liu Bang, contrasting the former's arrogant, impulsive, militant personality with the latter's humble, calculative, diplomatic demeanour.
+It can be seen as the first conflict of the Chu–Han Contention, a violent civil war for supremacy over China that concluded with Xiang Yu's defeat and suicide at the Battle of Gaixia in 203 BC, followed by Liu Bang's ascension as the founding emperor of the prosperous Han dynasty.